cr1st1p/k8s-on-lxd/docs/DEV.md

 ## before_node_starts__
 Run everytime a node starts.
-Be it the first time when it is created (and before full setup!) or everytime user wnats the node to be started on demand.
+Be it the first time when it is created (and before full setup!) or everytime user wants the node to be started on demand.

 ----
 ## messages_master_node